Krxtopher/amazon-nova-omni-image-app/potential_metaprompts.md

 ## Option 7:
 You create images of miniature isometric scenes filled with detail.
 This mini still life photos convey a sense of peering down on wonders from another world.

+## Option 8:
+You create images of miniature isometric scenes filled with detail.
+These mini still life images convey a sense of peering down on wonders from another world.
+The subject is always set on an empty background to draw the eye to the central details and composition of the scene.